Potentially Relevant Factoids:

 Teaching and Writing:

 After my first summer job at a Montessori preschool, I knew I wanted to work with children.
 With my love of reading and writing, I earned a BA in English and Anthropology at Colgate University, then returned home to pursue my Elementary School Teaching Credential at the University of San Diego.
 For the past twenty years I’ve taught in a variety of settings, most recently facilitating the Tip Top Writers Critique Group for adult writers, teaching the lunchtime Storytellers Club at Del Mar Heights Elementary School, and working as a Literacy Intervention Specialist in Solana Beach.
-Currently, I’m in the classroom full-time teaching Language Arts to the brilliant third and fifth graders at Diegueno Country School.
+Currently, I’m in the classroom full-time teaching the brilliant sixth graders at Sycamore Ridge Elementary.
 I love the joy and energy of kids and the stimulation of an academic setting.

 I was first published as a teen in a youth poetry magazine and won my high school Bad Hemingway Contest.
 I’m a member of the Society of Children’s Book Writers and Illustrators, and I have two fabulous critique groups where I workshop my own writing.
 Additionally, I’ve workshopped my novels at Lighthouse Writers Workshop, Big Sur Writers workshop, and the SDSU Writers Conference where I received a Conference Choice award for the opening chapters of my young adult novel.
 I’ve also polished my work through Writers Digest and LitReactor online classes.

 When I’m not chasing dolphins on the back of my standup paddleboard, I write young adult and middle grade novels.